Puerto Rico earthquake aftermath deepens as govt seeks help

 “Meanwhile, we will continue to identify what kind of help is needed to support all affected families,” he said.

-Education officials said teams of engineers are inspecting schools in the region and beyond and that it’s too early to say when classes might start.
+Education officials said 24 schools were affected by the quake but that teams of engineers were inspecting all of the island’s schools.
+They said it’s too early to say when classes might start.

 While officials say it’s too early to provide an estimate of total damage, they say hundreds of homes and businesses were affected by Tuesday’s quake and the 5.8-magnitude one that preceded it on Monday.